chain4travel/bridged-camino/README.md

 # Bridged Camino

 This repository contains the smart contracts for CAM ERC20 tokens on EVM-compatible chains.

 ## Naming

 The token should be named as follows:

+- Token name:
-- Token name: `Bridged Camino (Third-Party Team)`
+  - `Bridged Camino (Third-Party Team)` if deployed and managed by a third-party bridge/team.
+  - `Camino Token` if deployed and managed by Camino Network Foundation.
 - Token symbol:
-    - If deployed and managed by a third-party bridge (not Camino Network Foundation): `CAM.c` (`.c` indicates it's a bridged token originating from the `Camino` chain)
+    - If deployed and managed by a third-party bridge/team (not Camino Network Foundation): `CAM.c` (`.c` indicates it's a bridged token originating from the `Camino` chain)
     - If deployed and managed by the Camino Network Foundation: `CAM`

 ## Fork this Repository